JesusEkie/dhis2-tools-ng/README.md

         # RewriteRule   ^/$  /dhis/  [R]
 ```
-Uncomment the line with the RewriteRule and replace with the DHIS2 instance you want to have as
+Uncomment the line with the RewriteRule and replace with the AUGYO instance you want to have as
 the default.
 For example:
 ` RewriteRule   ^/$  /hmis/  [R]`